Jennifer Lopez Hired Joanna Gaines To Design New Beach House

 As reported by TMZ, Joanna Gaines and Jennifer Lopez were seen discussing the creation of Lopez’s new beachfront home in Malibu.

-TMZ reporters claim that Jennifer Lopez appears to have hired Joanna Gaines to help design her new Malibu home her and husband Alex Rodriguez bought February for their 2-year anniversary.
+TMZ reporters claim that Jennifer Lopez appears to have hired Joanna Gaines to help design her new Malibu home her and husband Alex Rodriguez bought February for their two-year anniversary.

-In the photos Gaines can be seen holding her son Crew as she talks with Lopez who is pointing at the beautiful beach house in Malibu.
+In the photos, Gaines can be seen holding her son Crew as she talks with Lopez, who is pointing at the beautiful beach house in Malibu.
 There is also a camera crew filming the whole exchange.

-TMZ believes that because of the film crew’s presence this may be part of the upcoming show the Gaines’s have been teasing about doing on the Discovery Channel since last November.
+TMZ believes that because of the film crew’s presence, this may be part of the upcoming show the Gaines’s have been teasing about doing on the Discovery Channel since last November.

 Lopez first broke the news that Gaines would be working with her and Rodriguez to give the home a Magnolia face-lift on the Ellen DeGeneres Show in February.

-People reports that Lopez at the time lamented over the fact that Gaines doesn’t work outside of Waco, Texas and would love to have her work on their new house, that from the sounds of things sounds like a lot of work.
+People reports that Lopez at the time lamented over the fact that Gaines doesn’t work outside of Waco, Texas, and would love to have her work on their new house, which from the sounds of things might be like a lot of work.

 “We got a little fixer upper next to the water, and we were like, ‘Oh, we gotta fix this up, it’s really a house that needs work.
 I was like, wouldn’t it be amazing to have (Gaines) do it for us?
 But she doesn’t do anything outside of Waco (Texas), like nothing.”